ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 - One or more certificate chains to use as pinned server
-  certificates, such that connection will fail if the presented server
+  certificates, such that connecting will fail if the presented server
   certificate does not match one of the  supplied pinned certificates.
   The form and format of the certificate chain is implementation-specific.